 - The Big Board: Danny Ocean has a hi-tech board which he uses to display various building schematics of the casino vault.

 - Big Eater: Rusty.
-With the exception of during the actual heist, he's typically eating something every time we see him.
+With the exception of during the actual heist, he's typically eating something every time we see him - because you don't have time to eat properly when you're on the con.
 To the extent that it could be considered a Running Gag for the films.

 - Bilingual Dialogue: In every film, Yan speaks only Chinese, but no one seems to have any trouble understanding him, and they answer him in English.